epfl-ada/ada-2024-project-data-crusadas/README.md

 By manually analysing the positively and negatively contributing words for each PCA axis, we identified key features that distinguish positively and negatively contributing words for each axis.
 Based on this analysis, we crafted a series of questions, each reflecting a specific aspect of the principal components, which a user can answer on a scale from -1 to +1.
 The responses to these questions are then used to assign the user to the most appropriate beer cluster.

-Goal: craft questions that assign a user to a community (cluster)
+Goal: craft questions that assign (recommand) a user to a community (cluster).

 #### Emotion detection (using NRCLex librairy)